Solution Existence Theorems for Finite Horizon Optimal Economic Growth Problems: Preliminaries

 \section{Preliminaries}

 This section collects some notations, definitions, and results that will be used in the sequel.
 The emphasis will be made on optimal economic growth problems.

 By $\R$ (resp., $\R_+$, and $\N)$ we denote the set of real numbers (resp., the set of nonnegative real numbers, and the set of positive integers).
 The Euclidean norm in the $n$-dimensional space $\R^n$ is denoted by $\|.\|$.
-The \textit{Sobolev space} $W^{1,1}([t_0, T], \R^n)$ (see, e.g., see \cite[p.~21]{Ioffe_Tihomirov_1979}) is the linear space of the \textit{absolutely continuous functions} $x:[t_0, T] \to \R^n$ equipped with the norm It is well known (see, e.g., \cite{Kolmogorov_Fomin_1970}) that any absolutely continuous function $x:[t_0, T] \to \R^n$ is Fr\'echet differentiable everywhere on $[t_0, T]$, that is the set of $t\in [t_0, T]$ at which the derivative $\dot x(t)$ does not exist has the Lebesgue measure 0.
+The \textit{Sobolev space} $W^{1,1}([t_0, T], \R^n)$ (see, e.g., \cite[p.~21]{Ioffe_Tihomirov_1979}) is the linear space of the \textit{absolutely continuous functions} $x~:~[t_0, T] \to \R^n$ equipped with the norm It is well-known (see, e.g., \cite{Kolmogorov_Fomin_1970}) that any absolutely continuous function $x:[t_0, T] \to \R^n$ is Fr\'echet differentiable everywhere on $[t_0, T]$.
 Moreover, the function $\dot x(\cdot)$ is integrable on $[t_0, T]$ with the integral being understood in the Lebesgue sense.
 The space $W^{1,1}([t_0, T], \R)$ is vital for us, because the capital-to-labor ratio function $k(\cdot)$ (see Subsection~\ref{OEG-models} below) in the economic growth models is sought in that space.